bburan/abr/README.md

 ## Installing

 The simplest way to get started is to download the [Anaconda Python Distribution](https://www.anaconda.com/distribution/).
 Once installed, you will have new programs available in your start menu.
-Open `Anaconda Prompt` and type `conda install -c bburan abr`.
-On windows, this will download the software and add a new shortcut to your start menu called `ABR analysis` which can be used to launch the program.

-This program also works on Mac OS and Linux, but I do not have specific instructions for getting started on these platforms yet.
-Please give me a nudge if you need help with this and I can help you get started.
+One of these is called `Anaconda Prompt`.
+Open this program and type `pip install abr`.

+## Running the program

+Open the `Anaconda Prompt` and type `abr`.

 ## Programs available